 Examples include embedded controllers inside automobiles, appliances, cameras, robots and medical instruments, and many other devices that are familiar and exotic.
 They take courses to work with computer networks and systems that can process large volumes of audio and video information.

-The overall objective of the undergraduate program in Computer Engineering is to produce the best skilled, hands on practicing electrical engineer.
+The overall objective of the undergraduate program in Computer Engineering is to produce the best skilled, hands on practicing computer engineers.
 More specifically the objectives are:

 - Computer Engineering graduates will be successful in modern engineering practice

 and contribute to the economies of the State of California and the nation.

 - Computer Engineering graduates will be productive citizens with high ethical and professional